Smart Timing Synchronization for Small Data Transmission

-Connection establishment in C-IoT networks involves a random access procedure (RAP) during which time the network UEs contend with each other to obtain resources for bidirectional communication.
-A standard 4-step contention-based RAP involves at least four message exchanges between the UE and BS before a connection is established~\cite{althumali2018survey, li2015dynamic}.
-To reduce this overhead in C-IoT networks, the use of early data transmission (EDT) was considered to piggyback short uplink data together with RAP messages~\cite{hoglund20183gpp}.
-EDT reduced the network latency by up to three seconds and extended the battery life of C-IoT UEs by up to three years~\cite{hoglund20183gpp}.
-The gains are further increased with the use of preconfigured uplink resources (PURs), where the C-IoT UEs are allotted resources beforehand, which they can then use for uplink transmission without undergoing any RAP message exchange~\cite{hoglund20203gpp}.
-One of the conditions for using PURs is that the UE must apply a valid timing advance for its transmission, that is, the UE must advance its signal transmission by an amount dictated by the propagation delay between the UE and the BS.
-Failure to do so potentially causes interference between transmissions of UEs using adjacent resources.
-Therefore, every UE must first validate its TA before attempting a PUR transmission.
-The TA held by the UE is obtained either during PUR configuration or via a PUR response following a successful PUR transmission.
+Establishing connection in C-IoT networks involves a random access procedure, during which time, the network UEs compete with each other to obtain resources for bidirectional communication.
+A standard 4-step contention-based random access procedure involves at least four message exchanges between the UE and base station before a connection is established~\cite{althumali2018survey, li2015dynamic}.
+To reduce this overhead, the use of random-access SDT (RA-SDT) was introduced to piggyback short uplink data together with random access messages~\cite{shi2023novel}.
+This procedure is also referred to as early data transmission (EDT) in LTE-based LTE-M and NB-IoT~\cite{hoglund20183gpp}.
+EDT or RA-SDT reduced network latency by up to three seconds and extended the battery life of C-IoT UEs by up to three years~\cite{hoglund20183gpp}.
+The gains are further increased with the use of configured grant small data transmission (CG-SDT), wherein the C-IoT UEs are configured resources (i.e., configured grants (CGs)) beforehand, which they can then use for uplink transmission of small amounts of data without undergoing any random access message exchange~\cite{khlass2021efficient, tr_38331, shi2023novel}.
+Its LTE-time counterpart is referred to as transmission on preconfigured uplink resources (PURs)~\cite{hoglund20203gpp}.
+One of the conditions for using the CGs for SDT is that the UE must apply a valid timing advance (TA) for its transmission, that is, the UE must advance its signal transmission by an amount dictated by the propagation delay between the UE and the base station.
+Failure to do so potentially causes interference between transmissions of UEs using adjacent resources and/or missed detection and the base station.
+Therefore, every UE must first validate its TA before attempting a CG-SDT.
+The TA held by the UE is obtained either during CG configuration or via a CG-SDT response following a successful CG-SDT.